Multitask Pointer Network for Multi-Representational Parsing: Multitask Neural Architecture

 \section{Multitask Neural Architecture}

-To develop a neural network capable of producing state-of-the-art, unrestricted constituent and dependency parses, we join two transition-based parsers recently presented under the same architecture: \cite{L2RPointer} for non-projective dependency parsing, and \cite{DiscoPointer}, an extension of the former that can produce discontinuous constituent trees.
+To develop a neural network capable of producing state-of-the-art, unrestricted constituent and dependency parses, we join two transition-based parsers recently presented under the same architecture: \citep{L2RPointer} for non-projective dependency parsing, and \citep{DiscoPointer}, an extension of the former that can produce discontinuous constituent trees.
 As explained before, we additionally extend the latter to also deal with continuous phrase structures and unary constituents.

-\cite{L2RPointer} relies on \textit{Pointer Networks} \cite{Vinyals15} to perform unlabelled dependency parsing.
-After learning the conditional probability of an output sequence of discrete numbers that correspond to positions from an input sequence, these encoder-decoder neural networks use a mechanism of attention \cite{Bahdanau2014} to select positions from the input, without requiring a fixed size of the output dictionary.
-Thanks to them and starting at the first word of a sentence of length $n$, the transition-based approach by \citet{L2RPointer} sequentially attaches, from left to right, the current focus word to the pointed head word, incrementally building a well-formed dependency tree in just $n$ steps.
-From a transition-based perspective, this can be seen as a sequence of \carlos{$n$ SHIFT-ATTACH-$p$ transitions, each of which connects the current focus word to the head word in the pointed position $p$, and then moves the focus to the next word.} In addition, a \textit{biaffine} classifier \cite{DozatM17} jointly trained is used for predicting dependency labels.
+\citep{L2RPointer} relies on \textit{Pointer Networks} \citep{Vinyals15} to perform unlabelled dependency parsing.
+After learning the conditional probability of a sequence of numbers that represent positions from the input, these neural networks use a mechanism of attention \citep{Bahdanau2014} to select those positions during decoding.
+Unlike regular sequence-to-sequence architectures, Pointer Networks do not require a fixed dictionary based on the whole training dataset, but the dictionary size is specifically defined by each input sequence length. \citet{L2RPointer} adapt Pointer Networks to implement a transition-based approach that, starting at the first word of a sentence of length $n$, sequentially attaches, from left to right, the current focus word to the pointed head word, incrementally building a well-formed dependency tree in just $n$ steps.
+This can be also seen as a sequence of $n$ SHIFT-ATTACH-$p$ transitions, each of which connects the current focus word to the head word in the pointed position $p$, and then moves the focus to the next word.
+In addition, a \textit{biaffine} classifier \citep{DozatM17} jointly trained is used for predicting dependency labels.

-Inspired by \cite{L2RPointer}, we introduce a novel neural architecture with two \textit{task-specific decoders}: each word of the input sentence is attached to its regular head by the first decoder, and to its augmented dependency head by the second decoder.
+Inspired by \citep{L2RPointer}, we introduce a novel neural architecture with two \textit{task-specific decoders}: each word of the input sentence is attached to its regular head by the first decoder, and to its augmented dependency head by the second decoder.
 Additionally, each decoder provides a biaffine classifier trained on its task-specific label set.
 Since both decoders are aligned, the resulting system requires just $n$ steps to dependency and constituent\footnote{Constituent trees are obtained after decoding resulting augmented dependency trees.} parse a sentence of length $n$, easily allowing joint training.